 One commonly asked question is can you put baby powder on dogs or is baby powder safe for dogs?
-The answer is Yes, Baby powder is safe for dogs.
-Although be weary with the amount as too much has the chance of drying your dogs skin out.
-Some dog hair is especially difficult to de-tangle, particularly if the coat is coarse, long or curly.
+The answer is Yes, baby powder is safe for dogs.
+Although be wary with the amount as too much has the chance of drying your dogs' skin out.
+Some dog hair is especially difficult to de-tangle, particularly if the coat is coarse, long, or curly.
 Baby powder is one of those useful home products that can help eliminate tangles in a dog's coat, allowing you to gently brush prior to grooming.

 Some dogs do not enjoy being pampered during a grooming session.
 They may become rambunctious or try to get away.
 To help prevent any possibly injuries and to keep your dog from inadvertently slipping during its bath, use a dog bath mat every time you begin grooming.

 Most groomers will use pet nail trimmers to trim the overgrown nails on a dog's paw.
 It is important to trim the nail as closely as possible while also avoiding clipping the quick and the nerve.
 If the quick or the nerve is clipped, there can be excessive bleeding after the dog's nails have been trimmed.